 LET OPERATION ROUND UP MAKE A DIFFERENCE IN YOUR COMMUNITY!

-Applications for the second quarter of 2015 must be submitted no later than May 1st by 5:00pm.
-Winners will be announced following the Central Electric Member Care Trust Board meeting on May 21st.
+Applications for 2015 third-quarter grant opportunities must be submitted no later than August 3 by 5:00pm.
+Grant recipients will be announced following the Central Electric Member Care Trust Board meeting on August 20.
 You'll find the application under our forms and application section under the News tab or you can click here to go immediately there.
 To view previous recipients, visit our news release section.

 Operation Round Up is a community development program funded by the voluntary contribution of Central Electric members to the Central Electric Member Care Trust, Inc. Charitable donations are made by the Trust Board to worthy projects in the Central Electric service territory (Chatham, Harnett, Lee, and Moore counties).
 Organizations, groups and charities in these counties are eligible to apply as long as they meet the specific funding guidelines established by the Member Care Trust Board of Directors.
 Find out more on whether or not your group is a likely candidate in the Guidelines for Disbursement of Funds section listed in our Forms and Applications section under the News tab.